manekinekko/awesome-devcontainers/README.md

 ### Articles

 - [Developing inside a Container](https://code.visualstudio.com/docs/remote/containers) - Visual Studio Code Remote Containers official documentation.
-- [Your open source project needs a devcontainer.
+- [Your open source project needs a dev container.
 Here is why](https://www.aaron-powell.com/posts/2021-03-08-your-open-source-project-needs-a-dev-container-heres-why/) - Dev containers are awesome, we can use them to define an isolated development environment within Docker that has all that we need, and only what we need, installed in it.
 - [Instantly set up a new dev environment using containers and VS Code](https://dev.to/itnext/instantly-set-up-a-new-dev-environment-using-containers-and-vs-code-51g8) - Discover how to get started in seconds on a new project, isolate all your dev environments and share them with your teammates using VS Code dev containers.
 - [Use local storage emulator in remote container](https://www.maneu.net/blog/use-local-storage-emulator-remote-container/) - A quick tip about using local resources (like databases) from within a remote container.
 - [Development Containers in Education: A Guide for Instructors](https://code.visualstudio.com/blogs/2020/07/27/containers-edu) - Development containers with Visual Studio Code can serve as a fantastic tool in education to ensure students have a consistent coding environment.
 They take care of setup so that students and instructors can quickly move past configuration, and instead focus on what's truly important: learning and coding something great!
 - [Using Remote Containers in WSL 2](https://code.visualstudio.com/blogs/2020/07/01/containers-wsl) - See how you can use remote containers in Windows Subsystem for Linux 2 (WSL 2).
-- [Awesome tips to go further with Dev Containers](https://microsoft.github.io/code-with-engineering-playbook/developer-experience/going-further/) - a list of tips to enhance your Dev Containers to support Apple M1, include various tooling or let developers do *some* customizations.
+- [Advanced tips from Microsoft's CSE team for Dev Containers](https://microsoft.github.io/code-with-engineering-playbook/developer-experience/going-further/) - A list of tips to enhance your Dev Containers to support Apple M1, include various tooling and customizations.

 <p align="right">(<a href="#top">back to top</a>)</p>